 Proper lengths of rod and slot / length contraction of the slot

 Extensions of the rod and the slot vertical to the x-axis are basically irrelevant in so far as they would not hinder a passage of the rod through the slot.
 We simply ignore them.
-Our thin, but lengthy rod has a proper length L. The slot in the plate also has a proper length L plus an infinitesimally small extend ε to ensure that the rod can move through.
+Our thin, but lengthy rod has a proper length L. The slot in the plate also has a proper length L plus an infinitesimally small extend ε to ensure that the rod could in principal move through the slot.

 We ignore the infinitesimal excess of the slot in x-direction in forthcoming calculations.